Chapter 1: The Vitals of Data#

 Before calculating a single mean or p-value, you must answer two fundamental questions: How was this data collected? and What kind of data do I actually have?

-This is not housekeeping.
+This is not just housekeeping.
 It determines every statistical test you can legitimately run.
-Apply the wrong test to the wrong data type and the software will still produce a number — it will simply be mathematically meaningless.
+Apply the wrong test to the wrong data type and the software will still confidently produce a number — it will simply be mathematically meaningless.

 Observational vs. Experimental Design#